ConnerFosterCS/CS-261-Assignment-2/README.md

 # CS-261-Assignment-2
 Assignment Completed On 01-27-2020

-Assignment Description: This assignment was for an analysis of algorihms class.
+Assignment Description: This assignment was for a Data Structures class.
 The given problem was to convert a bag into a set.

 Program Example Run: